 Major requirements in psychology can be completed through either daytime or evening attendance.
 You may download the psychology requirements (.pdf).
 For additional information on Rutgers requirements, visit the Office of Academic Advising.

 Students who wish to minor in psychology must fulfill the following general requirements: at least 18 credits in psychology courses with 6 credits or more at or above the 300 level.
-Students must have at least a C (2.5) grade-point average for courses applied to the psychology minor; no more than one grade may be lower than a C. To declare a minor in Psychology, go to the Registrar’s Student Self Service page and click the “Declare or Change your Major/Minor” under “Online Forms.”
+Students must have at least a C (2.5) grade-point average for courses applied to the psychology minor; no more than one grade may be lower than a C. To declare a minor in Psychology, contact the Office of the Registrar.

 For details regarding admission to the Teacher Preparation Program and its requirements, students should consult both their department adviser and the Teacher Preparation Program.